Why are people already vaccinated against SARS-Cov-2 infected?

 Infections after immunization: less severe or asymptomatic symptoms

-A recent study carried out in senior centers in Chicago showed that 4.2%, among workers and patients, were infected with SARS-CoV-2 in a period of four months (December 2020-March 2021).
+A recent study carried out in nursing homes in Chicago showed that 4.2%, among workers and patients, were infected with SARS-CoV-2 in a period of four months (December 2020-March 2021).
 Of those infected, most had not been vaccinated.
 But 6% of the infections had occurred in fully vaccinated people and 23% in those who had received a single dose.

 On the other hand, reinfections of people who have had the disease are rare but do occur.
 In a study conducted in the United Kingdom with healthcare workers who had suffered COVID-19, 0.6% suffered reinfection.
 Of course, with mild symptoms.